ojm-it/modddels_1/modddels_annotations/README.md

 ---

-## General Entity
+## GeneralEntity

-A GeneralEntity is similar to an Entity, but it provides an extra validation step at the end that validates the entity as a whole, via the `validateGeneral` method.
+A GeneralEntity is similar to an `SimpleEntity`, but it provides an extra validation step at the end that validates the entity as a whole, via the `validateGeneral` method.
 This method returns `some` `GeneralFailure` if the entity isn't valid as a whole, otherwise returns `none`.

 When creating a GeneralEntity, the validation is made in this order :